|Other Position:||Safeties Coach | Special Teams Co-Coordinator|

 Paremski coached 12 NFL or CFL players at West Texas A&M, while also mentoring 20 first team All-Lone Star Conference selections.
 He developed three players named the Lone Star Conference Defensive Back of the Year, one LSC Linebacker of the Year and two LSC Freshman of the Year choices.

 Prior to West Texas A&M, Paremski served as a graduate assistant coach at Texas A&M-Kingsville from 2004-05.
-The 2004 season saw the Javelinas win the Lone Star title while he was coaching cornerbacks and safeties.
-He coached three All-Lone Star Conference players, including NFL free agent Michael Bragg.
+The 2004 season saw the Javelinas win the Lone Star title and secure and NCAA Division II playoff berth while he was coaching cornerbacks and safeties.
+He coached three All-Lone Star Conference players, including NFL free agent Michael Bragg who captured All-Southwest Region honors following the 2004 campaign.

 Paremski earned his Masters of Business Administration from Texas A&M University-Kingsville in 2006, and he also holds his bachelor’s degree in business administration from the University of Wisconsin-La Crosse.